Six considerations to strengthen your cybersecurity program right now

 With any change to an organization’s technology posture come new opportunities for attackers to infiltrate this new environment.
 As witnessed in 2021’s Colonial Pipeline attack, hackers continue to take advantage of new vulnerabilities created by the digital-first environment.

-1. Assess the technical expertise you have to address your cybersecurity risks
+1. Assess the technical expertise you have to address your cybersecurity risks.

 Every organization has, or should have, a supporting cast of personnel and vendors to support its IT needs, but how often are you reevaluating these individuals to support your current and future technology plans?
 An organization’s resources and/or managed IT services should be adequately trained to address current cybersecurity threats.

 An established training program should be tailored to your personnel to provide the level of training needed to support your current technology as well as future needs.
 When utilizing a managed service provider, organizations should assess contractual obligations in support of their cyber needs and determine the level of effort made by the vendor for staying ahead of the skills gap for emerging cyberthreats.
+Get the experts on-hand (most likely via a retainer) before you need them, especially those who specialize in cyber forensics and incident response coordination.

-2. Execute your incident response plans
+2. Execute your incident response plans.

 Your organization has developed a formal incident response plan (IRP) and reviewed it against changes within your environment, but does the plan actually work?
 One of the most important components of your IRP is testing of your plan.
 Performing a tabletop exercise with key personnel will ensure: (1) stakeholders understand their responsibilities in the event of an incident, and (2) data recovery and related incident plans are updated to accommodate new systems and business processes.
+Include your experts that you have established on-demand services or retainers to help in the tabletop exercise or testing plans.

-3. Consider the effects of a cybersecurity event from your supply chain or vendor support
+3. Consider the effects of a cybersecurity event from your supply chain or vendor support.

-4. Focus on security updates for your information technology and critical systems
+4. Focus on security updates for your information technology and critical systems.

 A vulnerability management program is a crucial component of your overall cybersecurity program.
 With many organizations having added new systems and tools to support their business, proper due diligence is essential to both legacy and new systems.
 Such due diligence includes reevaluating plans for deploying security updates, performing a vulnerability evaluation prior to going into production, and ongoing vulnerability evaluations for both legacy and new systems.
+Focus on your new workplace environment; with many organizations having hybrid workforces, consider the threat landscape and address the new risks in your current environment.
+Consider additional network layer controls or moving toward zero-trust networks.

-5. Make sure personnel training programs reflect the current risk environment
+5. Make sure personnel training programs reflect the current risk environment.

 With the adoption of hybrid and remote working conditions, personnel remain one of the most important lines of defense against cybersecurity threats.
 Your cybersecurity training and awareness program is now, more than ever, critical for all personnel, including senior management and board members.
 Is your training program up to date to include current cyberthreats being faced?